 What Is DuPont Analysis?

-The DuPont analysis equation, also known as the DuPont identity, was invented in 1912 by DuPont salesman Donaldson Brown, who had an electrical engineering background and had been tasked by company treasurer John Raskob with using his knowledge of statistical formulas to evaluate DuPont’s sprawling business interests.
+The DuPont analysis equation, also known as the DuPont identity, was invented in 1912 by DuPont salesman Donaldson Brown.
+Brown had an electrical engineering background and was tasked by company treasurer John Raskob to use his knowledge of statistical formulas to evaluate DuPont’s sprawling business interests.

-Since Brown’s time, the extended DuPont analysis has expanded his original equation to further isolate how operational efficiency and interest expenses affect performance.
+Since Brown’s time, the original DuPont equation expanded to isolate how operational efficiency and interest expenses affect performance.

 The DuPont formula builds on a traditional financial ratio known as return on equity (ROE).

 Return on Equity Defined